 The second you land on their website you're aware of what deals are available, how good those deals are, and how to get them.
 No leaving site to search various deal aggregators.

 Woman Within has added a constant reminder of how to get their deals.
 No need to bounce at checkout.

 I consider myself a brave person, but when it comes to spending $14.99 on solar powered christmas lights I get terrified.
 I mean I may think these lights looks really nice, but let's be honest I really have no idea what goes into making solar Christmas lights, let alone which brands have a good reputation.
 What if I buy this string of lights, spend all that time hanging them up, only to have them break the first time they get wet?
 My house goes dark, the neighbors accuse me of being a grinch and I slump into a serious case of seasonal affective disorder.
 No one wants to waste time with junk products.
 Help reassure your customers that your products are great by highlighting user reviews, awards, ratings and testimonials for your products.

-For a great example of this take a look at a site we've been working on ShopHushBaby.com.
+For a great example of this take a look at one of our Ecommerce website design customers, ShopHushBaby.com.
 Hush Baby came to us for some SEO, and an ecommerce redesign.
 After refreshing the website's design it does a great job of building social proof in many ways, one of which is by clearly displaying their aggregate 5 star rating above the fold.